xmos/lib_xud/module_xud/doc/xud.rst

 For a full-speed only device this is not required.

 Typically a device qualifier descriptor is derived mechanically from the device descriptor.
-The ``XUD_StandardRequest`` function will build a device qualifier from the device desriptors passed to it based on the speed the device is currently running at.
+The ``USB_StandardRequest`` function will build a device qualifier from the device desriptors passed to it based on the speed the device is currently running at.

 Configuration Descriptor
 ~~~~~~~~~~~~~~~~~~~~~~~